Dhruv-baner/vc-dealflow/README.md

 **Narrative Generation Agent**: Synthesizes structured data into concise investment briefs that explain why a company merits attention right now

-**NOTE: This is in production stage.
+**NOTE: This dealflow project is in the production stage.
 Any results are a beta version**